usbarmory/tamago-example/README.md

 On the MCIMX6ULL-EVK the second Ethernet port is used.

-On microvm VirtIO networking is used.
+On QEMU and Firecracker microVMs VirtIO networking is used.

 The web servers expose the following routes: